-When Ronald Shusett and Dan O'Bannon first started working on the screen play for this movie back in the 1970's, they realized at the time that the movie would probably be too expensive and difficult to make (by the standards of special effects and budget in the 70's).
-So they delayed working on the story and instead worked on an idea O'Bannon had about a space monster terrorizing a spaceship crew.
-This became the movie Alien.
+When Ronald Shusett and Dan O'Bannon first started working on the screenplay for this movie back in the 1970s, they realized that the movie would probably be too expensive and difficult to make (by the standards of special effects and budget at the time).
+They delayed working on the story and instead worked on an idea O'Bannon had about a space monster terrorizing a spaceship crew.
+This became Alien (1979).

 Although the specific location of Mars City on the planet's surface is never mentioned, the fact that many of the habitable structures are built on the sides of a massive canyon could lead one to sufficiently assume that Mars City is located along a section of the Valles Marineris canyon near the Martian equator.
 Valles Marineris is a massive canyon that stretches over 2500 miles, many times longer than any canyon on Earth.
 The idea for having the structures built along canyon walls was taken from information gathered by production designer William Sandell when he traveled to various universities to find out how one might go about living on another world (as well as gather ideas for the sets), and a popular idea was to build structures half-inside rocks to protect from solar radiation.

-Paul Verhoeven and special effects supervisor Rob Bottin had had constant disagreements during the making of RoboCop, so it seemed unlikely that the two men would ever cooperate again.
-However, when they saw how good Robocop had turned out, they changed their minds, and Verhoeven gave Bottin full freedom to make his own Martian creature designs.
+Paul Verhoeven and special effects supervisor Rob Bottin had constant disagreements during the making of RoboCop (1987), so it seemed unlikely that they would ever work together again.
+However, when they saw how good "RoboCop" had turned out, they changed their minds and Verhoeven gave Bottin full freedom to make his own Martian creature designs.

 The software that was intended to be used to fully computer-animate the X-ray sequences didn't work, so the animators had no choice but to do the animation by hand, using the live-action filmed sequences as reference.